quang-phong/quang-phong/README.md

 | 2020 | [![Github Badge](https://img.shields.io/badge/-project--7--truth--of--supply--chain--collaboration-171515?style=flat&logo=github&logoColor=white&link=https://github.com/project-7-truth-of-supply-chain-collaboration)](https://github.com/quang-phong/project-7-truth-of-supply-chain-collaboration) | The Truth of Supply Chain Collaboration 🤝 |
 | 2019 | [![Github Badge](https://img.shields.io/badge/-project--8--food--battle--the--tale--of--2--cities-171515?style=flat&logo=github&logoColor=white&link=https://github.com/project-8-food-battle-the-tale-of-2-cities)](https://github.com/quang-phong/project-8-food-battle-the-tale-of-2-cities) | Food Battle: The Tale of 2 Cities 🍜 |

 >**Note**
 >Check out all my [repositories](https://github.com/quang-phong?tab=repositories) for more details.

 ## 🧑🏻‍🚀 Who am I?
 I have a Master's degree in Business Intelligence and Smart Services, and a Bachelor's degree in International Business and Economics.
 Even when I was a child, I loved both natural and social science.
-Therefore, I do not want to label myself, for a big label might restrict my space to grow.
+Therefore, now I do not want to label myself, for a big label might restrict my space to grow.
 With the life goal of bettering the world, I can play management, technical, and commercial roles at the same time.
-The first 20 years of my life was spent in Vietnam 🇻🇳.
-Now I am staying in The Netherlands 🇳🇱 chasing my dreams and defining my career.
-I enjoy comparing the 2 cultures and keeping the positive aspects of them in me.
-Born in the transition period between Millennials and Generation Z, I can relate to both of them to an extent.
+The first 20 years of my life was spent in 🇻🇳 Vietnam.
+Now I am staying in 🇳🇱 the Netherlands chasing my dreams and defining my career.
+I enjoy the 2 cultures and keeping the positive aspects of them in me.
+Born in the transition period between Millennials and Gen Z, I can relate to the core of each generation to an extent.
 I believe you do not need to belong to any category.
 Life has many facets, so does every individual.
 I am living in different worlds and taking the best from them.

 ## 🤟🏼 My passions: